Richie Hogan

 Richard (Richie) Hogan (born 8 August 1988) is an Irish hurler who played as a midfielder and centre forward for the Kilkenny hurling team from 2007 until 2023 and is widely considered one of the greatest players of his generation.

 Known for his exceptional skill, scoring ability and creative play Hogan played a central part of the Kilkenny team that are widely considered the greatest hurling team of all time during the Brian Cody era.
 Hogan won 7 All Irelands between 2007 and 2015 and was voted GAA Hurler of the Year in 2014 by his peers making him one of the most successful players to have ever played the game.
 Hogan played in 12 Senior All Ireland Finals during his time with Kilkenny.

-He has also won 13 Leinster Hurling Championships, 5 GAA National Hurling Leagues and 2 U21 All Ireland Hurling Championships with Kilkenny and 2 All Ireland Colleges titles with St Kieran’s College.
+He has also won 13 Leinster Hurling Championships, 5 GAA National Hurling Leagues and 2 U21 All Ireland Hurling Championships with Kilkenny and 2 All Ireland Colleges titles with St Kieran's College.
 At club level Hogan won a county Junior medal in 2006, County Intermediate medals in 2011 and 2023 and an All Ireland Junior medal in 2007 with his club Danesfort.

 Hogan was also a successful handball player winning several All Ireland Handball Championships at underage level as well as winning the World U15 Singles Handball Championship in 2003.

 Hogan's brother Paddy was also a member of the Kilkenny senior team and won All Ireland Medals in 2011 and 2012 as well as multiple Leinster and National League medals.

 Early life

 Born in Kilkenny in 1988, Hogan is a native of Danesfort, County Kilkenny.
 Hogan gained local attention from birth due to the uniqueness of his date of birth 8/8/88 and his weight of 8lbs and 8oz.
 He went to primary school in the neighbouring village of Bennettsbridge with whom he played at school and club level until he was 12 years old.
-Hogan then attended secondary school in the famous hurling nursery of St Kieran’s College.
+Hogan then attended secondary school in the famous hurling nursery of St Kieran's College.

-Hogan first came to prominence in the early 2000’s playing along side his brother Paddy for Danesfort where they won numerous Kilkenny county championships at juvenile level and with his school St Kieran’s where he won Leinster and All Ireland titles at Juvenile, Junior and Senior level.
+Hogan first came to prominence in the early 2000s playing alongside his brother Paddy for Danesfort where they won numerous Kilkenny county championships at juvenile level and with his school St Kieran's where he won Leinster and All Ireland titles at Juvenile, Junior and Senior level.